Freecash

 Attribution quality is not just a technical issue here — it is also geographic.
 Even a strong promotional setup may underperform if the audience sits outside supported regions.

-I did not verify a clearly stated traditional cookie duration such as 30, 60, or 90 days, nor a full public explanation of overwrite priority like first-click vs last-click.
+We did not verify a clearly stated traditional cookie duration such as 30, 60, or 90 days, nor a full public explanation of overwrite priority like first-click vs last-click.

 This is why the attribution setup is useful but not best-in-class in transparency.
 The user flow is clear, but the classic technical tracking specification is less visible than in formal affiliate networks.